-Creekmore and Adele Hay Fath Endowment’s
+Creekmore and Adele Hay Fath Endowments

 Creekmore Fath grew up in Cisco and Fort Worth, Texas before moving to Austin in 1931.
 In 1933, he graduated from Austin High School, where his debate partner was John Henry Faulk.
-He attended The University of Texas College of Liberal Arts and School of Law.
+He attended The University of Texas College of Liberal Arts and the School of Law.
 At UT, he was in the select group of students mentored by renowned economics professor Dr. Bob Montgomery.
 He was licensed to practice law in 1939 and opened an Austin practice with future US Congressman Bob Eckhardt and future District Judge Mace Thurman.

 In September 1940, he moved to Washington, DC to serve as Acting Counsel to the US House of Representatives Tolan Committee’s Special Committee to Investigate the Interstate Migration of Destitute Citizens.
 Next, he served as Counsel to the Special Committee to Investigate National Defense Migration.
 He then served as Counsel to the President’s Advisory Commission on the St. Lawrence Seaway and Power Project.

-In 1943, he was drafted into the US Army and later assigned to the Office of Strategic Services (OSS) where he served until the end of WWII.
-During this time, he was involved in sending coded messages from the President to commanders and allies in the field.
+In 1943, Creekmore was drafted into the US Army and later assigned to the Office of Strategic Services (OSS).
+For the remainder of WWII he was involved in sending coded messages from the President to commanders and allies in the field.
 In 1945 he became Associate General Counsel of the Office of War Mobilization and Reconversion.
 On April 15, 1946, he became Special Assistant to Secretary of the Interior J. A. (Cap) Krug.

 On February 15, 1947, he resigned from the Department of Interior to become Executive Assistant to Executive Director Gael Sullivan of the Democratic National Committee.
-On April 25 of that year, he married Adele Hay Byrne, daughter of Clarence and Alice Appleton Hay and granddaughter of John Hay, Aide to President Lincoln and later US Secretary of State.
+On April 25 of that year, he married Adele Hay Byrne, daughter of Clarence and Alice Appleton Hay and granddaughter of John Hay, aide to President Lincoln and later US Secretary of State.

-In August 1947, Creekmore resigned the DNC post so that he and Adele could move to Austin.
+Creekmore resigned the DNC post so that he and Adele could move to Austin.
 On September 1, 1947, Creekmore opened an office in the Littlefield Building where he practiced law and became active in Texas Democratic politics.
 In 1948, he made an unsuccessful run for US Congress as an FDR Democrat.

-On March 24, 1949, Austin Mayor Tom Miller and Vice-Chairman Creekmore Fath organized a large Democratic Party dinner and fundraiser with House Speaker Sam Rayburn as principal speaker.
+On March 24, 1949, Austin Mayor Tom Miller and Democratic Party Vice-Chairman Creekmore Fath organized a large Party dinner and fundraiser with House Speaker Sam Rayburn as principal speaker.
 They later co-chaired Adlai Stevenson’s Texas campaigns.
 During the Fifties, Creekmore and Frankie Randolph, among others, organized the Democrats of Texas and were the liberal opposition to Allan Shivers, Lyndon Johnson and John Connally’s rule of the Texas Democratic Party.

-In 1969, 1979, and 1990, the University of Texas Press published editions of The Lithographs of Thomas Hart Benton, compiled and edited by Creekmore Fath.
-He owned the most complete private collection of Benton lithographs, and his collection was exhibited at several museums and galleries.
-Creekmore and Adele were life-long collectors of art, and their collection was shown at various galleries.
+An ardent collector, Creekmore compiled and edited The University of Texas Press editions of “The Lithographs of Thomas Hart Benton” in 1969, 1979, and 1990.
+He owned the most complete private collection of Benton lithographs, exhibited at several museums and galleries.
+Adele’s art collection was similarly exhibited and admired.